pedrominicz/pedrominicz.github.io/.done/unification-in-75-lines-of-haskell.md

 And that is it!

-As an exercise, try adding unification to the implementation of μKanren shown in [another post][1].
+As an exercise, try adding the unification shown here to the implementation of μKanren shown in [another post][1].
 [This Gist][4] contains examples of unification in action.

 ```
 λ> term1 = Term "q" [Term "g" [Var 1], Term "f" [Var 2]]